John Harold Kennard FRIBA

 The known Kennard buildings locally have many of the key features of the Arts and Crafts Movement.
 They are mainly asymmetrical, use local building materials and craftsmanship, often feature steep roofs and echo the local vernacular such as the white render, wooden frames and Tudor gables of the Old Town.
 Even the elaborate Dutch-style gables of 27 The High Street, Old Amersham are echoed in some of his houses in Amersham-on-the-Hill.

 John Harold Kennard was known as Harold Kennard professionally but was Jack to his family according to the obituary in the Bucks Examiner after his early death in February 1926 at the age of 42.
-Kennard was born around April 1883 in Lambeth to John Moir Kennard, an architect from London and the marvelously named Blanche Dessimere Betiah Blow who had been born in Sydney Australia in 1859 but was also living in Lambeth by 1871.
+Kennard was born 6th April 1883 in Kennington, South London to John Moir Kennard, an architect from London and the marvellously named Blanche Dessimere Betiah Blow who had been born in Sydney Australia in 1859 but was also living in Kennington by 1871.
+John Moir Kennard had a successful practice and is best known for schools including Grade II listed St Bedes School in Redhill, Surrey, which was recently converted to housing.

-Harold met his wife Bessie Rosina Snewing in Lambeth and they married in 1909 but by 1911 they had moved to ‘Rosemarie’, (now called ‘Blackdown’) Chiltern Road, Chesham Bois.
+Harold met his wife Bessie Rosina Snewing who was known as Bee in Kennington and they married in 1909.
+She was the daughter of Charles Snewing, a professor of music and Emily Rosina, née Hemmons.
+By 1911 they had moved to Rosemarie, (now called Blackdown) Chiltern Road, Chesham Bois.
 They had three children: Eileen Rosina in 1911, Joan in 1914 and Yvonne Margaret in 1919.
-‘Rosemarie’ was a modest bungalow that Harold had designed and built for his new wife but his success as an architect and developer in his early 20s meant that they could afford a live-in servant.
+Rosemarie was a relatively modest but charming house that Harold had designed and built for his new wife.
+His success as an architect and developer in his early 20s meant that they could afford a live-in servant.

-In 1911 Kennard designed the first Amersham Free Church (demolished in 1963 and replaced by the present building on Woodside Road) for his friend and colleague Alfred Ellis, a London solicitor who moved out to Amersham in 1906 and lived at ‘Fulbeck’, The Avenue.
-Alfred Ellis, who was also a major contributor to the development of Amersham-on-the-Hill, was a strong supporter of the Baptist faith and a regular preacher at the Free Church.
+In 1911 Kennard also designed the first Amersham Free Church (demolished in 1963 and replaced by the present building on Woodside Road) for Alfred Ellis, a strong supporter of the Baptist faith and the lay-preacher at the Free Church.

 The outbreak of WWI interrupted Kennard’s career and the development of Amersham-on-the-Hill.
 Kennard served as a second lieutenant and lieutenant with the Royal Engineers in France, receiving the Victory and British War campaign medals.